The Basics of Python

 x += 1

-# x and y don't refer to the same object anymore
+# x and y do not point to the same

 assert x != y